 - Pain and discomfort in the scrotum and testicles.

 - A decrease in the size of the testicle.

-1. Conservative treatment: Most varicoceles do not require any treatment.
+1. Conservative treatment: Some varicoceles do not require any treatment.
 For men who have only mild discomfort from time to time, tight fitting underpants can give scrotal support and prevent the discomfort associated with the engorgement of the enlarged testicular veins.